 Law clerk, Bible college principal, writer, missionary organiser

-This biography, written by Peter J. Lineham, was first published in the Dictionary of New Zealand Biography, vol 4, 1998.
+This biography, written by Peter J. Lineham, was first published in the Dictionary of New Zealand Biography in 1998.

 John Oswald Sanders was born in Invercargill on 17 October 1902, the son of Alfred Sanders, an accountant, and his wife, Margaret Menzies Miller.
 Oswald was educated at Southland Boys' High School, and at the age of 15 was employed as a clerk by the law firm of Frederick Hall-Jones.
 While there he studied extramurally towards a law degree.

 The family belonged to the Brethren assembly in Invercargill and were also involved in the South Island committee of the China Inland Mission.
 Oswald experienced a childhood conversion in 1911, but the turning point of his life came at a conference for spiritual awakening in Pounawea in 1921 when he dedicated himself to missionary service.
 He declined a partnership in Hall-Jones's firm, deciding instead to prepare for missionary service in South America at the New Zealand Bible Training Institute (NZBTI) in Auckland.